| required key uniquely identifies the job

 be extended.
 Stack extension is performed automatically by the system.

-Background generally processes that do work that was not directly requested by the user.
+Background does work not directly requested by the user.
 The resource limits applied are intended to prevent them from disrupting the user experience.

 Adaptive move between the Background and Interactive classifications based on activity over XPC connections.

 Interactive Critical to maintaining a responsive user experience, run with the same resource limitations as apps, i.e. none.

 Use if an app's ability to be responsive depends on it, and cannot be made

 Default: timers created by launchd jobs are coalesced, batching the firing of timers with similar deadlines. |

 true, timers will not be coalesced with others